-Roger CPA review and CPAexcel are both industry-leading CPA exam study guides that many candidates struggle deciding between.
+Roger CPA Review and Wiley CPAexcel are both industry-leading CPA exam study guides that many candidates struggle to decide between.
 They both offer similar features, but the courses in and of themselves could not be more different.
 For instance, both CPA exam prep courses offer test banks, video lectures, study books, and practice questions.
 So which course is better?

 Before we can answer that question, we’ll need to look at each of the components in these CPA study materials.
 Luckily, I’ve used both of these courses extensively, so I know my way around them. 🙂 Let’s compare the CPAexcel Platinum Course to the Roger CPA Elite course and see which one comes out the victor.